openobserve/o2_report_server/README.md

 3. (Windows) Registry
 4. (Windows & MacOS) Usual installations paths

-Sometimes the chromium in default paths may give permission error, so turning this ENV off forces the application to download the chromium at the specified path which is the simplest way to get started.
+So turning this ENV off forces the application to download the chromium at the specified path.
+Some caveats of the auto download feature -
+- Does not work on linux arm platform.
+- Only the chromium is downloaded, and it expects all the dependency shared libraries (e.g. libatk-bridge-2.0.so.0, libatk-1.0.so.0 etc.) required for chrome to run to be already present in the system.